Last Updated: May 2026

 KOA Natural Bridge

-We really enjoyed our site.
-It was huge and came with a patio that had a porch swing, table, fire ring, and a grill.
-The voltage and water were good.
-Cable was grainy but with a number of channels.
-Internet was barely usable….at 5 am before anyone else were up a page would load.
-The pool was still closed for the season.
-The recreation center was dated, moldy, and needed to be revised.
-But, we loved the site and its location near Natural Bridge and Monticello.
+We really enjoyed our site — huge, with a patio that had a porch swing, table, fire ring, and grill.
+Voltage and water pressure were solid.
+Cable was grainy but had a decent number of channels.
+Internet was nearly unusable; at 5 a.m. before anyone else woke up a page would load, but that was about it.
+The pool was still closed for the season and the recreation center was dated and musty.
+But we loved the site and its location between Natural Bridge and Monticello.
 They had a fenced dog park.

 Natural Bridge

-Thomas Jefferson in 1774 purchased the land from King George III for the equivalent of $2.40.
-Jefferson built a two room cabin, which he used as a retreat or for guests to stay.
-Some of the guests included Henry Clay, Sam Huston, Martin Van Buren and John Marshall.
-While President in 1802, Jefferson personally surveyed the area.
+Thomas Jefferson purchased the land from King George III in 1774 for the equivalent of $2.40.
+He built a two-room cabin on the property — used as a retreat or for guests — and some notable visitors included Henry Clay, Sam Houston, Martin Van Buren, and John Marshall.
+While president in 1802, Jefferson personally surveyed the area again.

-In 2013, Natural Bridge was to be sold in auction.
-It was purchased for $9 million dollars by the Virginia Conservation Legacy Fund.
-Eventually, the State of Virginia managed it.
-There were flowers blooming along the trail.
+In 2013, Natural Bridge was to be sold at auction.
+The Virginia Conservation Legacy Fund purchased it for $9 million and eventually the State of Virginia assumed management.
+Wildflowers lined the trail in bloom.

-A hotel, Natural Bridge Caverns, and Lace Waterfall are part of the park.
-The mile walk along the river was beautiful.
+The mile walk along Cedar Creek was beautiful.
+A hotel, Natural Bridge Caverns, and Lace Waterfall are all part of the park.

 Lace Waterfall

-This is a 50 foot waterfall.
-The headwaters for Cedar Creek originate in the Alleghany Mountains 180 miles away.
-Jake has become more curious since we have been traveling.
-He seems to enjoy just watching.
+A 50-foot waterfall whose headwaters originate in the Allegheny Mountains 180 miles away.
+Jake has become more curious since we’ve been traveling — he seems to enjoy just watching things now.
+He spent a good while staring at the falls.

 On our way back to the trailhead we came across another very long black rat snake basking in the afternoon sun on a rock wall.